RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A shader node will always have outputs that will be connected to the inputs of other nodes.
-It may also (and will probably) have parameters that can be modified in the user interface, and inputs to receive data from other nodes.
+It may also (and probably will) have parameters that can be modified in the user interface, and inputs to receive data from other nodes.

 .. image:: images/node_editor_general.png